 Let's play...
 Ring Around The Bagel

 - 2 onion bagels, cut in half horizontally

-- $^{1}/{2}$ cup cream cheese
+- $1/2$ cup cream cheese

 - 2 hard boiled eggs, chopped fine

-- 1 small onion, chopped fine 2-ounce jar black caviar
+- 1 small onion, chopped fine

+- 1/2 cup canned tuna or canned salmon

-- 1. Spread each bagel half with approximately 1/8 cup of cream cheese, spreading completely to the edges and covering bagel hole. - 2.
+- 1. Spread each bagel half with approximately /8 cup of cream cheese, spreading completely to the edges and covering bagel hole. - 2.
 Use a small spoon to carefully place chopped egg onto cream cheese to form a circle at the outside edge of the bagel halves.
 Press egg gently into cream cheese.
 When you've finished, each one will look like a "wreath " of chopped egg. - 3.
 Make a circle of chopped onion inside the circle of chopped egg. - 4.
-Spoon approximately $1^{1}/{2}$ teaspoons of caviar into center circle.
+Spoon tuna or salmon into center circle of each bagel half.
 Makes 4 halves.